Kai Cenat: 2024: Mafiathon 2

 On February 8, during a livestream, Cenat announced that he has officially partnered with Nike stating, "I would like to announce that we are officially a part of the Nike family".
 He became the first streamer to get signed with the company.
 Later on February 17, Cenat won "Streamer of the Year" and "Best Just Chatting Streamer" at the February 2024 Streamer Awards.
 He was also nominated for "Best Streamed Event" at the same ceremony.

 On June 2, Cenat along with AMP collaborated with Beta Squad, a British YouTube group, and held a charity soccer match at Selhurst Park, London, England.
 The event raised funds for The Water Project.
 The match ended in a 6–6 draw after a pitch invasion forced the game to be called off.
 On July 13, he appeared and participated in a MrBeast video titled "50 YouTubers Fight for $1,000,000".
 In August, Rolling Stone listed Cenat at number 1 on their "25 Most Influential Creators of 2024" list, as the most-subscribed Twitch influencer.
-In October, McDonald's announced that they had teamed up with Cenat to promote the launch of chicken Big Macs in the US.
+In October, McDonald's announced that they had teamed up with Cenat to promote the launch of chicken Big Mac in the US.
 Later that month, Forbes ranked him 24th on its Top Creators list, earning an estimated $8.5 million in 2024.